Diethood » Recipes » Dinner Recipes » Pork Recipes » Instant Pot Garlic Pork Tenderloin

 Instant Pot Garlic Pork Tenderloin

 This easy Instant Pot Garlic Pork Tenderloin recipe is loaded with flavor!
-Rosemary, garlic, maple syrup, soy sauce, and more all add up to a mouthwatering dinner that cooks quickly in your Instant Pot.
+Rosemary, garlic, maple syrup, soy sauce, and more add to a mouthwatering dinner that cooks quickly in your Instant Pot.

 Pork tenderloin is one of my favorite cuts of meat to cook with, which is probably why I have so many pork tenderloin recipes on this site!
 Why do I love it so?
 Well, it’s easy to work with, it cooks quickly, absorbs whatever flavors you add to it, and is super tender and juicy.
 What’s NOT to love?!